Foie gras controversy: Third-party opinions on U.S.-produced foie gras (2005-2009)

-Foie gras producers and industry groups
+Foie gras producers and industry groups (1998-2007)

 Most foie gras producers do not consider their methods cruel, insisting that it is a natural process exploiting the animals' natural features.
 Producers argue that wild ducks and geese naturally ingest large amounts of whole food and gain weight before migration.
 They claim that geese and ducks do not have a gag reflex in their throats the same way that humans do, and therefore do not appear to find force feeding uncomfortable.
 Michael Ginor, owner of Hudson Valley Foie Gras, author of Foie Gras...
-A Passion, claims his birds come to him to be fed and says this is important because "a stressed or hurt bird won't eat and digest well or produce a foie gras."
+A Passion (1998), claims his birds come to him to be fed and says this is important because "a stressed or hurt bird won't eat and digest well or produce a foie gras."

 Mirepoix USA, a top provider of goose and duck foie gras, alleges that the animal rights activists attack is a form of prohibition against a cuisine item.
 Mirepoix claims that the use of the term "diseased" to refer to fatted liver is inaccurate and that geese and ducks naturally store dead fish in their esophagi for long periods.
 The ducks used in foie gras production, however, are a hybrid of Pekin (a type of Mallard) and Muscovy ducks, both of which are dabbling ducks and as such, subsist mainly on a diet of underwater vegetation, larvae, and various insects.

-Chefs
+Chefs (2005-2010)

 Chef Anthony Bourdain and chef/writer Michael Ruhlman have both opposed proposed bans on foie gras, and stated that although the videos showing traditional foie gras production are disturbing and cruel, no reputable chef would buy such product.
 However, other celebrity chefs, such as Wolfgang Puck and Albert Roux, are against the use of foie gras.
 Roux has argued that foie gras should come with a warning so that "people know what's being done to the animals."
 He states that "More humane methods should be used that allow the animal to gorge themselves naturally."
 Chicago chef Charlie Trotter maintained that the production of foie gras is "too cruel to be served."
 However, Trotter refused to be associated with animal rights groups stating "These people are idiots.
 Understand my position: I have nothing to do with a group like that.
 I think they're pathetic."